RunningMJ/Getting_cleaning_data_project/code book.md

 *feat - all features from the feature.txt file with activity and subject added

 ##Transformations of the data
-*import train/test data set, subjects, and activity codes *set new levels with names for the activity codes in the test/train act *combine test set data, testact, testsub to form the testset variable *combine train set data, trainact, trainsub to form the trainset variable
+*read in train/test data set, subjects, and activity codes *set new levels with names for the activity codes in the test/train act *combine test set data, testact, testsub to form the testset variable *combine train set data, trainact, trainsub to form the trainset variable